Teaching in Honors - Resources

 Teaching in Honors

-This page provides more information for both faculty members interested in teaching Honors courses for the first time and veteran Honors faculty members.
+This page provides more information for faculty members interested in teaching EKU Honors courses for the first time and veteran faculty members in EKU Honors.

-Honors Program courses are typically taught by faculty as part of their normal teaching load.
-Faculty members who wish to teach in the Honors Program should first approach their department chair to secure departmental support for their work in Honors instruction.
+EKU Honors Program courses are typically taught by faculty as part of their normal teaching load.
+Faculty members who wish to teach in the honors program should first approach their department chair to secure departmental support for their work in honors instruction.

-Each May, the Honors Program hosts a Faculty Workshop for those interested in teaching Honors courses.
+Each May, the EKU Honors Program hosts a faculty workshop for those interested in teaching honors courses.
 This event is held on the Tuesday following the spring commencement ceremony.

 Honors Faculty Resources

 • "Defining Honors Culture," Slavin (Journal of the National Collegiate Honors Council, 2008)